Piazza del Nettuno main square with Neptune Fountain in Bologna, Emilia-Romagna, Italy

 Piazza Maggiore & Basilica di San Petronio

 Bologna's main square surrounded by medieval buildings.
 Free 24/7.
 Basilica di San Petronio (free entry, donations welcome) has unfinished facade—originally planned to rival St. Peter's in Rome.
-Open daily 9am–6:30pm.
+Open daily (check current hours).
 Inside see massive sundial and Gothic chapels.
-Climb the terrace ($5) for views.
+The official site notes the viewing terrace is permanently closed.
 The square is the city's living room—students gather, buskers perform.
-Surrounding porticoes offer cafés for aperitivo (6–8pm).
+Surrounding porticoes offer cafés for aperitivo (18:00–20:00).
 Best at sunset.

 Food & Markets